szczyglis-dev/extended-dump-bundle/README.md

 - new, configurable window containing grouped dumped objects
 - new global function: `xdump`, for quick debugging
 - all dumped objects grouped in one handy place
-- displaying in one handy place many useful information, such as debug of the current user, the request and response objects, variables from $_GET, $_POST, $_SESSION, $_COOKIE, $_ENV and $_SERVER arrays, information about PHP and modules, Doctrine entities and repositories with properties and methods list, parameters list and more
+- displaying in one handy place many useful information, such as debug of the current user, the request and response objects, variables from $_GET, $_POST, $_SESSION, $_COOKIE, $_ENV and $_SERVER, information about PHP and modules, Doctrine entities and repositories with properties and methods list, parameters list and more
 - ability to extend with Events
 - customizable layout (Twig)
 - fully configurable